 - The beloved Rocky statue stands proud at the foot of the Philadelphia Museum of Art.
 Sylvester Stallone’s iconic character first jogged up the museum’s 72 steps 40 years ago.
 Visitors have been copying him ever since.
 A bronze imprint of his Chuck Taylor sneakers graces the top of the famed steps.

 - Often compared to Paris’ Champs Elysées, the Benjamin Franklin Parkway is home to six museums (Philadelphia Museum of Art, Ruth and Raymond G. Perelman Building, Rodin Museum, Barnes Foundation, The Franklin Institute and The Academy of Natural Sciences) and steps away from Eastern State Penitentiary.
 The boulevard has also hosted two popes (1979 and 2015), one Live Eight concert (2005) and four Made in America concerts (the first in 2012).

 - Philadelphia is known as the City of Murals.
 Founded as an anti-graffiti initiative in the 1980s, Mural Arts Philadelphia has created 3,800 larger-than-life works and is the most influential mural arts organization in the world.

 - That guy atop of City Hall?
 It’s not Ben Franklin, arguably Philadelphia’s most famous resident.
-That’s city planner William Penn, holiding a deed.
+That’s city planner William Penn, holding a deed.

-- The NFL isn’t the only draft in town: Philly was once the beer-brewingest city in the Western Hemisphere.
-The region now boasts dozens of craft breweries, tons more beer bars and the largest beer week celebration in the country.
+- The NFL isn’t the only draft in town: Philly was once the beer-brewing city in the Western Hemisphere.
+The region now boasts dozens of craft breweries, tons more beer bars, and the largest beer week celebration in the country.
 See..
 The Craft Brewing Guide to Philadelphia